-Being interrogated by a curious kid (or anybody else) while trying to deal with an ant infestation is pretty darn stressful, so we’ve broken down the answers to all your burning questions, and we’ve even got a few tips to help get rid of ants too!
+Being interrogated by a curious kid (or anybody else) while trying to deal with a black garden ant infestation is pretty darn stressful, so we’ve broken down the answers to all your burning questions, and we’ve even got a few tips to help get rid of them, too!

-Life Cycle Stages of an Ant:
+Life Cycle of an Ant

 Ant larvae look like tiny little worms, with no eyes or legs.
 Molting, or shedding their skin, multiple times as they grow larger, larvae are like eating machines.
-Larva eat constantly while growing rapidly, but they rely on adult worker ants to bring food.
+Larvae eat constantly while growing rapidly, but they rely on adult worker ants to bring them food.
 Once the larva is big enough, it will form a cocoon around itself and go through metamorphoses, becoming a pupa.

-Queen ants are the biggest ants of all the castes, and live longer than the other castes.
+Queen ants are the biggest of all the castes, and live longer than the other castes.
 Pharaoh ant queens may live for 2-3 years, but carpenter ant queens have been known to live for up to 20 years!
-Some types of ants have only one queen per colony, but other ant types have multiple queens in the same colony.
+Some types of ants have only one queen per colony, but other types have multiple queens in the same colony.

 Queens are the only ones that can have babies or lay eggs.
 You will probably never see a pregnant ant because a queen only has one job (making more ants) and is protected by the colony.
 She spends her entire life laying eggs.
 If you ever do encounter a queen, it is probably during the nuptial flight.
 When weather conditions are just right, usually in the hot and humid conditions following rain, the nuptial flight occurs.
 Unmated queens and mature males take flight to mate.
 Males die immediately after mating, while queens seek out a new nesting site to start their own colonies.
 Aside from this mating act, most don’t generally fly.